IvelinnaPancheva/SoftUni-Courses/README.md

 # SoftUni-Courses
-Course Exercise
+Course Exercise from:
-Programming Basics with Python
+1. Programming Basics with Python
-Programming Fundamentals with Python
+2. Programming Fundamentals with Python